 MSB DBTAP logo

 The Missouri DeafBlind Project strives to improve services and results to youth who are deafblind and their families by strengthening collaborations among local, state and national teams, provide consultations and professional development.
 These efforts increase early identification and intervention, increase access to communication and the general education environments, facilitate family engagement, support successful transitions, and increase the number of highly-qualified personnel.
-Technical assistance, training and resources are available for families and service providers of individuals with vision and hearing loss (birth through 21 years of age).
+Technical assistance, training and resources are available for families and service providers of individuals with vision and hearing differences (birth through 21 years of age).

-Events:
+Upcoming Events:

 Troutreach: O-Fish-Ally Fun!
-Registration now open!
+Registration Closed-see you 2026!!

 This no cost event for our families of children with dual sensory loss begins July 29-31st at Troutlodge in Potosi Mo!